yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 ```

 This looks more complicated and consists of more sub-components.
-We made utility functions to make gadget construction simpler, e.g., sleeping gadget
+We created utility functions to make the gadget construction simpler, e.g., the sleeping gadget
-is independent component and can be constructed by a dedicated method.
-For more see TODO: XXX.
+is an independent component and can be constructed by a dedicated method.
+For more see TODO: <-- :) .

 This construction can be easily generalized to a form `if (predicate) do action` where `action`
 can be